-Edited by Segolene Gence and Anna-Nadine Pike, with contributions from Dr Daniella Gonzalez.
+Edited by Segolene Gence, Anna-Nadine Pike, and Fay West with contributions from Dr Daniella Gonzalez.

 Welcome to our page dedicated to Old English and Middle English.
 In this section you will find linguistic tools and dictionaries to help you approach Old English and Middle English corpus.
 If you wish to explore our literature pages dedicated to the Early Medieval period and to the Late Medieval period in England, please click on the following buttons.

-Bosworth-Toller Dictionary of Old English - This project, initiated in 2001, digitises the work An Anglo-Saxon dictionary, based on the manuscript collections of the late Joseph Bosworth (first edition 1898), together with its Supplement (ed.
+Bosworth-Toller Dictionary of Old English - The main dictionary for Old English.
+This project, initiated in 2001, digitises the work An Anglo-Saxon dictionary, based on the manuscript collections of the late Joseph Bosworth (first edition 1898), together with its Supplement (ed.
 1921), edited by J. Bosworth and T. Northcote Toller.